Cutuy/1fs/vview.md

 - Never erase while in loop of enumeration
 - Okay to use stl's default comparator for (std::wstring, wchar_t[])
 - [vview-o2-kr2a] almost done... enum done (bug not-free), placeholder pending

+## Design principles (1/2)
+- Lazy load the actual FS on disk as lazy as possible

+## Known Issues (1/3) => TODO
+- After vview, should investigate how to "sync back" changes; bypass dirty state or allow it?
+- Looks like file moves must be handled with explicit PrjFileDelete, otherwise the fs still caches the old placeholder... (ghost cache) Checked in code & it should be fine
+- [Bug fixed] Self cancelling remaps (a->b, then b->a) seems to make 1fs not responding to the newer change